manojselvang/dsa-python/README.md

 - Number System
   - Sum of N Natural Numbers
   - Check if Number is Prime?
-  - Count Number of factors of interger A
+  - Count Number of factors of an interger A